Dwil1730/cloud-fortress-prime/CaseStudies/CaseStudy1-ZeroTrust/README.md

 - Route tables need careful review: I thought I had the database tier isolated, but I'd accidentally left a route to the internet gateway in one of the route table associations.
 Only caught it when I went through the Terraform line by line.
 - Testing is essential: I initially thought "it's just networking, if it deploys it works."
 I had to actually test connectivity between tiers to make sure the security groups were doing what I thought they were doing.
 - High availability costs money: two NAT gateways double the cost compared to one, but it's worth it to avoid having a single point of failure.
 In a real production environment, the extra cost is small compared to downtime.
 - IaC makes iteration faster: once I had the basic Terraform working, it was much faster to make changes, destroy, and rebuild than clicking through the console.
 Plus I have a record of exactly what I built.
+- From a Zero-Trust perspective, this is one slice of the bigger picture: strong network segmentation, explicit allowed paths, and good defaults (no 0.0.0.0/0, no db → internet).
+It doesn’t replace identity, device, or data controls, but it gives me a concrete, reproducible network layer that I can plug those other pieces into.